How Long Should You Keep Tax Returns?

 What You Should Keep

-You might also want to keep any documents about real estate, business assets, stocks, bonds, or other assets you own for as long as you own them, then for another three years or longer after the asset is sold, depending on your state.
+You might also want to keep any documents about real estate, business assets, stocks, bonds, or other assets you own for as long as you own them, then for another three years or even longer after the asset is sold.
 You'll need these records for calculating cost basis and gain or loss for any capital gains tax.

-Make these final checks before you begin tossing out old tax and financial documents:
+Make a few final checks before you start tossing out old tax and financial documents.